-In this service, genetic samples provided by subscribers to the service are analyzed and the personal genetic information resulting from the analysis is stored within the Yahoo Japan Group under extremely tight security conditions.
+In this service, genetic samples provided by subscribers to the service are analyzed and the personal genetic information resulting from the analysis is stored as sensitive personal information within the Yahoo Japan Group under extremely tight security conditions.
 However, if for some reason an information leak or some other problem were to occur, the credibility of the Yahoo Japan Group could deteriorate and legal disputes for damage compensation could arise.